Israelis quietly expand enclave in Palestinian district of Jerusalem

 Avi Segal, an Israeli lawyer representing the real estate company that bought the buildings, said he expected eight Jewish families would eventually move in.
 Segal did not immediately provide further details about the company, Kudram Ltd.

-Palestinian President Mahmoud Abbas's Fatah party on Monday called such sales to Israeli settlers "the highest treason" and the president issued a decree making them punishable by imprisonment and hard labour for life.
+Palestinian President Mahmoud Abbas's Fatah party on Monday called such sales to Israeli settlers "the highest treason" and the president issued a decree making them punishable by imprisonment and hard labor for life.

 However, Palestinians living in East Jerusalem are not governed by Abbas, who holds sway in part of the adjacent West Bank, and instead fall under Israeli jurisdiction.